eelcohn/Telegram-API/README.md

 |  t   | topic: If this flag is set, and the topic of the IRC channel is changed, a message will be sent to the Telegram group |
 |  w   | welcome_pub: If this flag is set, a public message will be sent to the Telegram group if an user joins the Telegram group |
 |  W   | welcome_prv: If this flag is set, a private message will be sent to the user if the user joins the Telegram group |

+`::telegram::cmdmodifier`
+All Telegram messages starting with any character in the `::telegram::cmdmodifier` variable is interpreted as an bot-command.

 ## File descriptions